 Complete branding and identity system

 Bleublancrouge has been hailed as a Top 10 Canadian Agency by both Marketing Magazine and Strategy Magazine, with clients including Toyota, Apple, Lotto Quebec, MacDonald’s, and TV5.
-Last October the agency celebrated 30 years in business, and I was asked to rebrand this rich and internationally renowned company.
+After celebrating 30 years in business, and I was asked to rebrand this rich and internationally renowned company.

 The inspiration for the advertising and brand lexicon came from a brainstorming session that revealed Bleublancrouge’s desire to position itself as the “master skipper,” skillfully guiding clients into uncharted territories.
 This led to a nautical theme and a strong yet friendly typeface, along with photography to accompany that concept.